wechaty/docusaurus/_posts/2018-07-12-wechaty-new-release-version-0.18.md

 All about Wechaty v0.18 is to: Reduce Weight!

-Before v0.18, we have 27,630 source line of code with 377 unit tests(you can check it out at [here](https://github.com/Chatie/wechaty/blob/01bfdf96c8023f44fa2ad2762f8f12fee875e42e/tests/README.md) if you are interested).
+With v0.17, we have 27,630 source line of code with 377 unit tests(you can check it out at [here](https://github.com/Chatie/wechaty/blob/01bfdf96c8023f44fa2ad2762f8f12fee875e42e/tests/README.md) if you are interested).

-Start from v0.18, we have 11,006 lines of code left(v0.16 is 250% of this!), with 10+ related npm modules.
+Start from v0.18, we have 7,817 lines of code left(v0.17 is 353% of this!), with 10+ related npm modules.

 <!--more-->